Moody’s (NYSE:MCO) Issues Quarterly Earnings Results, Beats Expectations By $0.46 EPS

-The firm also recently declared a quarterly dividend, which will be paid on Friday, September 10th.
-Stockholders of record on Friday, August 20th will be given a dividend of $0.62 per share.
-This represents a $2.48 annualized dividend and a dividend yield of 0.66%.
-The ex-dividend date of this dividend is Thursday, August 19th.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, September 10th.
+Investors of record on Friday, August 20th will be issued a dividend of $0.62 per share.
+This represents a $2.48 dividend on an annualized basis and a yield of 0.66%.
+The ex-dividend date is Thursday, August 19th.
 Moody’s’s payout ratio is currently 24.43%.

-In other news, insider Michael L. West sold 783 shares of the company’s stock in a transaction dated Tuesday, May 4th.
-The shares were sold at an average price of $329.00, for a total transaction of $257,607.00.
-Following the completion of the sale, the insider now owns 7,181 shares of the company’s stock, valued at approximately $2,362,549.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CEO Robert Fauber sold 447 shares of the business’s stock in a transaction that occurred on Thursday, July 1st.
-The shares were sold at an average price of $362.50, for a total value of $162,037.50.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 8,085 shares of company stock valued at $2,690,104 in the last ninety days.
-Insiders own 0.50% of the company’s stock.
+Several analysts recently issued reports on the company.
+Morgan Stanley lifted their target price on Moody’s from $344.00 to $372.00 and gave the company an “equal weight” rating in a research note on Thursday.
+UBS Group downgraded Moody’s from a “buy” rating to a “neutral” rating and lifted their price objective for the stock from $383.00 to $392.00 in a research note on Thursday.
+Deutsche Bank Aktiengesellschaft lifted their price objective on Moody’s from $325.00 to $375.00 and gave the stock a “hold” rating in a research note on Thursday.
+Raymond James lifted their price objective on Moody’s from $394.00 to $406.00 and gave the stock an “outperform” rating in a research note on Thursday.
+Finally, Royal Bank of Canada started coverage on Moody’s in a research note on Wednesday, July 7th.
+They issued an “outperform” rating and a $409.00 price objective on the stock.
+Four investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+The company currently has an average rating of “Buy” and an average price target of $385.55.

 Moody’s Company Profile